Gadget Framework

 v0.3.1

-Shopify connection
+Shopify connections

-• The shopifyShop model now has a field disabledWebhooks to allow shop level control over webhook registration.
+• The shopifyShop model now has a field disabledWebhooks to allow shop-level control over webhook registration

-• The scheduledShopifySync global action is added to give explicit control over when the Shopify daily sync is run.
+• The scheduledShopifySync global action is added to give explicit control over when the Shopify daily sync is run

-For users upgrading older versions of their app to v0.3.1, its important to note that the previous globalShopifySync still exists within your global actions, but it is safe to remove that because of it's redundancy now that scheduledShopifySync can give you better control over the daily sync schedule of your app.
+For users upgrading older versions of their app to v0.3.1, it's important to note that the previous globalShopifySync still exists within your global actions, but it is safe to remove that because of its redundancy now that scheduledShopifySync can give you better control over the daily sync schedule of your app.

 v0.3

-• New WebCrypto APIs added for cryptography matching the browser APIs.
+• New WebCrypto APIs added for cryptography matching the browser APIs

 • V8 engine upgraded to version 11.3 for improved performance.
-Read more.
+Read more

 • Plugins have all been renamed from fastify-something to @fastify/something and versions have changed.
 Please verify any Fastify plugins are compatible with Fastify 4.

 • HTTP Route error handlers are now encapsulated.
-If any of your route plugins set error handlers, they will only apply to errors throw by routes in that folder or a subfolder.
+If any of your route plugins set error handlers, they will only apply to errors thrown by routes in that folder or a subfolder.
 Read more.

 • HTTP Route handlers now need to return the reply object if they will send a response later.
 Read more.